ArjunPraveen/SLCM-Reader/README.md

 # Slcm-Reader
 Obtain your attendance and marks from SLCM in a CLI without opening your browser.
 Output will be displayed on the terminal as well as written into a file.
+(Marks not complete yet)

 ### Requirements